Admission

 Graduate

 Applicants must have or will have completed a BA/BS degree from a nationally accredited university.
 Applicants are not required to take the Graduate Record Exam.
-All applicants must submit a writing sample, a personal statement of purpose, three letters of references, and official transcripts.
+All applicants must submit a writing sample, a personal statement of purpose, a resume, three letters of references, and official transcripts.

 BS/MA in Criminal Justice and Criminology